This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 They’re pretty rare to see in the wild as they tend to avoid humans.
 Also, they might look cute but adult wombats can be rather dangerous and attack if they feel threatened, so it’s not advisable to get too close if you see one in the bush.

 You can see wild wombats on a walking with wombats day tour from Sydney or a wildlife spotting after dark tour at Cradle Mountain in Tasmania.
 Head to the any of the wildlife sanctuaries to see wombats in captivity.
 You may even be able to pat a young one if you attend the wildlife talk at Bonorong Wildlife Sanctuary in Hobart!

 Echidnas are like little anteaters with spikes on their back.
-They are super cute, but tend to hide from people which can make them hard to spot.
+They are super cute, but are fairly shy and tend to hide from people which can make them hard to spot.
 I can count only a handful of occasions when I’ve seen an echidna in the wild!